Maggie Cohn (Vice Chair)

 Matthew is a citizen of the Passamaquoddy Tribe at Sipayik with strong experience and expertise in non-profit, community development financial institutions.
 He is the Director of Operations at Four Directions Development Corporation – a Native American led organization dedicated to improving the social and economic conditions of the Wabanaki tribes in Maine.
 Matthew has over a decade of experience working with Municipal, State, Tribal, and Federal Governments administering revolving loan funds and carrying out community development projects.
 He believes the cooperative model perpetuates individual and group growth and is a fantastic succession alternative.
 In his spare time, he enjoys crafting Excel formulas, tinkering with electronics to automate tasks around the house, and exploring the Maine woods with his wife.

-Carlos Teuscher (he/him) is an Assistant Clinical Professor of Law at Suffolk University Law School.
-At Suffolk, he directs the Transactional Clinic, which provides free transactional legal support to worker cooperatives, housing cooperatives, community land trusts, and other community-based small businesses and nonprofit corporations in Massachusetts.
+Carlos Teuscher (he/him) is an Associate Clinical Professor of Law at Boston College Law School.
+At Boston College, he directs the Community Enterprise Clinic, which provides free transactional legal support to worker cooperatives, housing cooperatives, community land trusts, and other community-based small businesses and nonprofit corporations in Massachusetts.
 Carlos is deeply committed to economic justice and loves how his work allows him to implement solidarity economy principles and values in community enterprises that are often led by immigrants, women, and people of color.